I do not want to be an activist. I do not want to fight. I do not want to cause a controversy.

 Like most first time nursing mothers I struggled in those early weeks.
 It sometimes hurt, my nipples cracked and I battled thrush.
 Eventually, it got better.
 I became a pro.
 I could leave the house.
 Or, so I thought.
 I found that there are people who are very, very against seeing mothers feeding their child.
 So against it that they will say rude comments to you, ask you to leave, or accuse you of terrible things.
-They will shame you into sitting in a filthy restroom, afraid to touch anything.
-I learned that I couldn’t leave the house without a fight.

 I never wanted to cause a controversy.